openSUSE/news-o-o/_posts/2010-08-28-opensuse-weekly-news-issue-138-is-out.markdown

 ####  [linux.com/Jack Wallen: Talking KDE and openSUSE with Jos Poortvliet](http://www.linux.com/news/enterprise/biz-enterprise/350329-talking-kde-and-opensuse-with-jos-poortvliet)

 "Recently I had the pleasure of chatting with newly minted openSUSE community manager, and former KDE marketing lead, Jos Poortvliet about user-visible changes brought in the KDE 4.5 release.
-We asked him ten questions about changes in KDE 4.5, what problems needed to be overcome, and what the future of KDE looks like â€” and his thoughts on openSUSE.
+We asked him ten questions about changes in KDE 4.5, what problems needed to be overcome, and what the future of KDE looks like — and his thoughts on openSUSE.
 Jos Poortvliet was hired by Novell as openSUSE community manager in early August.
 Before that he was active as volunteer in the international KDE community as marketing team lead.
 He coordinated and contributed to the work around releases, creation of marketing materials, visiting and organizing conferences, and maintaining contacts with the press.
 In his "real" life he worked as business consultant at companies like Royal Bank of Scotland, the dutch Governmental Department of Education and KPN, a major dutch Telecom provider."

 ####  [LinuxJournal/Doug Roberts: Linux market share](http://www.linuxjournal.com/content/linux-market-share)

 "In the course of a normal work day I take several little breaks to check the news.
 On my list of news sites are Slashdot, Linux Journal and Linux Today.
 Frequently I see something that gives me an idea for an article.
 Sometimes I even find an article on a topic that I was planning to write about myself.
 Such was the case today when I came across this well-written piece from the Royal Pingdom Blog referenced on Linux Today.
-Itâ€™s about the failure of desktop Linux to break the 1% market share barrier, and I confess that it left me a little depressed.
+It’s about the failure of desktop Linux to break the 1% market share barrier, and I confess that it left me a little depressed.
 But I decided to add my two cents on the subject anyhow."

 ####  [Linux Journal/Susan Linton: Two Distributions Celebrate Birthdays](http://www.linuxjournal.com/content/two-distributions-celebrate-birthdays)